spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/initial-setup.md

 ## Prerequisite

 - An Edge host with Palette Edge 4.3 or later.
+The Edge host must be booting up for the first time since installation.

 - A keyboard or another input device connected to the Edge host.